Ashok Kumar: Artistry and legacy

-Kumar was a pioneering actor who introduced natural acting to Hindi cinema and the distinctive style and mannerisms that he adopted in his later career still remain extremely popular among mimicry artists.
+Kumar was one of the leading actors of Hindi cinema during the late 1930s and the 1940s.
+He appeared in Box Office Indias "Top Actors" list eight times: from 1940 to 1945, and from 1949 to 1950.
+Kumar is credited with introducing natural acting to Hindi cinema; the distinctive style and mannerisms that he adopted in his later career still remain extremely popular among mimicry artists.

 Kumar had an eye for talent and helped several up-and-coming artists get a break.
 He groomed Hrishikesh Mukherjee during the director's association with Bombay Talkies.
 The filmmaker went on to helm movies, such as Anari (1959), Asli-Naqli (1962), Anupama (1966), Aashirwad (1968), Satyakam (1969), Anand (1971), Chupke Chupke (1975) and Khubsoorat (1980).
 He produced Neel Kamal (1947), Ziddi (1948) and Mahal (1949) which launched the careers of Raj Kapoor, Dev Anand and Madhubala respectively.
 He also collaborated with Shakti Samanta for Inspector (1956) and Howrah Bridge (1958), which proved to be game-changers for the then struggling filmmaker.
 Filmfare included his performance in Aashirwad in its list of "80 Iconic Performances".

 He inspired many of his younger contemporaries, including Dilip Kumar, Dev Anand, Raj Kapoor to succeeding generations of artists, such as Shammi Kapoor, Manoj Kumar and Raaj Kumar among others.

-One of the highest paid actors of the 1940s and 1950s, Kumar appeared in Box Office Indias "Top Actors" list eight times, (1940–1945, 1949–1950).
-In 2022, he was placed in Outlook Indias "75 Best Bollywood Actors" list.